2023 Best Value Legal Professions Bachelor's Degree Schools in Maryland

 In our regional and nationwide rankings, out-of-state tution and fees are used in our calculations.
 Average in-state tuition and fees are used for our statewide rankings.

 Our 2023 rankings named University of Maryland Global Campus the best value school in Maryland for legal professions students working on their bachelor’s degree.
-UMGC is a fairly large public school located in the suburb of Adelphi.
+UMGC is a very large public school located in the suburb of Adelphi.

 In-state tuition fees for undergraduate students at UMGC are $7,704 per year.